Revolt (TV network)

 Revolt is an American music-oriented digital cable television network and media company founded by Sean Combs and Andy Schuon.
 The TV network launched on October 21, 2013, as part of a larger agreement with Comcast.
-As of 2024, Detavio Samuels is CEO, while the company's employees are the majority shareholding group.
+As of 2024, Detavio Samuels is the chief executive officer, while the company's employees are the majority shareholding group.

-Revolt's cable network is primarily dedicated to hip-hop and urban contemporary music genres, with music video blocks comprising most of the network's schedule.
-The network's non-music programming covers African-American culture, especially hip-hop, as well as social justice issues.
+Revolt's cable network is primarily dedicated to hip-hop and hip-hop culture, and urban contemporary music.
+The network's non-music programming covers African-American culture, as well as social justice issues.

 As of July 2021, Revolt's cable network was available in 50 million U.S. households.